top of page

 After grinding it out in the venues of Los Angeles (Whiskey Ago Go, The Troubadour etc.) word spread about the band from Liverpool.
 Then, out of the blue, on a scheduled day off, they were invited to play an impromptu gig at Borders Book Store on Sunset Strip.
 It was from this gig that the boys amazingly landed themselves a record deal with Atlantic records.

 Pete toured the USA through 1997 with Treehouse who went on to release their debut album "Nobody's Monkey" to critical acclaim.
+The band joined multi - platinum selling artists "Hootie And The Blowfish" on their American and European tour .
 They continued touring America until 2000 opening for many major US artistes (too many to mention!)
 Sadly, at the end of 2001 Treehouse split up and went their separate ways after one last final tour opening for The Cranberries in the UK.

-Pete then embarked on a solo career touring solo acoustic in the UK and Ireland.
-On release of his first solo album "After The Parade" Pete was invited back over to the USA to open for the American, multi -platinum selling artist Edwin McCain whom he had struck up a solid friendship with during his previous stints in the US.
-After opening for a couple of months he was asked by Edwin to join his band as a permanent member.
+Pete then embarked on a solo career touring Acoustic in the UK and Ireland.
+On release of his first solo album "After The Parade" Pete was invited back over to the USA to open for the American, multi - platinum selling artist Edwin McCain whom he had struck up a solid friendship with during his previous stints in the US.
+After opening for a couple of months he was asked by Edwin to join his band as a permanent member and has continued to be part of the band to this day.

 Since then Pete has been writing/recording and producing with many different artistes worldwide.
-These include Edwin McCain (USA) Narada Michael Walden (USA) John Beck (UK) Steve Crisanthou (UK) Maia Sharp (UK) Angie Aparo (USA) Kevn Kinney (USA) Henry Priestman (UK) Garry Christian (UK) (The Christians), Deadmono (Sweden) Tia McGraff (Canada) and most recently Amy Wadge (UK) Paul Sanchez (Cowboy Mouth) (USA) Shamona UK)
+These include Edwin McCain (USA) Narada Michael Walden (USA) John Beck (UK) Steve Crisanthou (UK) Maia Sharp (UK) Angie Aparo (USA) Kevn Kinney (USA) Henry Priestman (UK) Garry Christian (UK) (The Christians), Deadmono (Sweden), Tia McGraff (Canada), Paul Sanchez (Cowboy Mouth) (USA) & Shamona (UK).

 Pete released his first live album in 2018 after a successful tour of The Netherlands, entitled Pete Riley "Live In The Netherlands".

-Most recently Pete has been working on unreleased material from his extensive back catalogue of songs which he has taken back into the studio to be digitally re-mastered and re-released on his upcoming CD entitled "The Lost Album" which can be found on this website at his store.
+In 2018 Pete worked on new material from his extensive back catalogue of songs which he digitally re-mastered and released on his last solo album "The Lost Album" which can be found on this website at his store.

 bottom of page